Posts are showing from Ecad, categories

 Comments

 I recently presented a webinar with EMA Design Automation to explain some common signal and power integrity problems that I've encountered.
 All of these issues are ones which I've dealt with in the past, and each one shows how ECAD tools can be used to find and fix them before sending a design out for manufacturing.
 Specifically, each example uses the new Sigrity Aurora analysis features embedded directly within the Cadence PCB Editor, which reduces a lot of the back-and-forth design/analyze/fix cycle that often occurs.
-The slides and recording are available at the EMA website, or watch the video below.

 read more